rliessum/ai-train-images-prepper/readme.md

 # Image Comparison and Processing Tool for AI Training

-This is a JavaScript-based web browser tool designed to streamline the process of comparing and processing images.
-It is especially beneficial when preparing datasets for artificial intelligence training.
+The Image Comparison and Processing Tool is a JavaScript-based web browser application designed to streamline the image comparison and processing process, particularly for preparing datasets for artificial intelligence (AI) training.

-## Features
+## Key Features

-- Compare images side by side
-- Process images using various algorithms
+- Side-by-side image comparison
+- Automatic validation of image size (512x512)
+- Image similarity analysis to enhance training results
+- Image compression with convenient download option
-- Prepare well-structured image datasets for efficient AI training
+- Generation of well-structured image datasets for efficient AI training

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Before getting started, ensure that you have the following requirements:

-- You have installed the latest version of Node.js
+- Latest version of Node.js installed on your system

 ## Installation

 To install the Image Comparison and Processing Tool, follow these steps:

-1. Clone the repo:
+1. Clone the repository:
 git clone https://github.com/rliessum/ai-train-images-prepper.git
 2. Navigate into the project directory: cd image-comparison-tool